Thy wit is a very bitter sweeting; it is a most sharp sauce.

 Not stepping o’er the bounds of modesty.

-My lips, two blushing pilgrims, ready stand To smooth that rough touch with a tender kiss.
+My lips, two blushing pilgrims, ready stand to smooth that rough touch with a tender kiss.

-My bounty is as boundless as the sea, My love as deep; the more I give to thee, The more I have, for both are infinite.
+My bounty is as boundless as the sea, my love as deep; the more I give to thee, the more I have, for both are infinite.

 Mercy but murders, pardoning those that kill.

-Love is a smoke raised with the fume of sighs.
+Love is a smoke made with the fume of sighs.

 Her immortal part with angels lives.

-Good night, good night! parting is such sweet sorrow, That I shall say—good night, till itbe morrow.
+Good night, good night!
+Parting is such sweet sorrow that I shall say good night till it be morrow.